 The Characters are all based in a single Neighborhood and help to make sure that it survives and hopefully thrives.
 When water runs short, they acquire more water.
 When outside forces threaten their homes, they work to protect where they live.

-We are currently designing the game, running frequent playtests online and at various gaming conventions.
-Our goal is to have the rules of the game nearly complete in mid-2017 so that we can launch a Kickstarter.
+We are currently designing the game and running frequent playtests online and at various gaming conventions.
+Our goal is to have the rules of the game nearly complete and ready to go so that we can launch a Kickstarter to help defray layout, printing, and art costs.
 We are firm believers in going to Kickstarter with the game completely designed, then asking for money to enhance the artwork and pay for publishing.

 There are many ways to follow the progress of Hydro Hacker Operatives…